Brussels Expo: Accessibility

 The complex is circumscribed by the Chaussée Romaine/Romeinsesteenweg, the Avenue de Madrid/Madridlaan, the Avenue de Miramar/Miramarlaan, the Avenue Impératrice Charlotte/Keizerin Charlottelaan, the Avenue des Magnolias/Magnolialaan, the Rue des Genévriers/Jeneverbomenstraat and the Rue du Verregat/Verregatstraat.
-This site is served by Heysel/Heizel metro station on line 6 of the Brussels Metro.
+This site is served by Heysel/Heizel metro station on line 6 of the Brussels Metro, as well as by tram 7 and bus 83.